 The following biographies are of a core group of volunteers who have a passion for helping the people of Africa.
-They have an intimate knowledge of “The Malawi Water Project” and all have been to Africa to help out with the project, monitor what is happening and make decisions about the direction of the program.
+They have an intimate knowledge of “The Malawi Water Project” and are involved in monitoring and make decisions about the direction of the Project.

 I have always felt the need to go to Africa.
 It probably began as a young child growing up and my mother telling me “eat your vegetables, there are starving children in Africa” I couldn’t figure out why I was born here with lots of food and children were born there without anything to eat.

 I grew up on a farm in Saskatchewan so I could relate to the lives of the villagers in Africa.
 As a young child, I recall my grandfather talking about using oxen to plow the fields and doing much of the work by hand.
 We did not have electricity or running water when we were growing up so we used pit toilets and had to pump water from the well.
 Life was very similar to that of the villagers in Africa.
 The difference was that we had medical care and education for everyone.
 We also, did not suffer from food shortages and even through very difficult times we were able to have enough food.